adarali/java-challenge/README.md

 # Java Challenge
+This project is a solution for [Jobsity Java Challenge](https://git.jobsity.com/jobsity/JavaChallenge/-/wikis/Java%20Challenge)

 To be able to compile and run the project, you need to have JDK 1.8 installed on your system.